christianmatthe/wire_analysis/README.md

 Meant to be a clean rebuild of the "keysight-DMM...." repository.

-Note the package is onyl locally installable.
+Note the package is only locally installable.

 Install Instructions: Type the following into a console